UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ```
 https://www.talosintelligence.com/documents/ip-blacklist
 ```
 The IP blacklist is updated every time you run Pixie.
-If an IP address in your wordlist matches an address in the blacklist, it will be displayed in the BLACKLISTED IPs section in the output.
+If an IP address in your wordlist or netstat matches an address in the blacklist, it will be displayed in the BLACKLISTED IPs section in the output.

 ## Output